The Government of Nepal has declared 15 different areas as the restricted zone to control the flow of travelers and Nar Phu valley is one of them.

 TIMS permit is not mandatory for the Nar Phu Valley trek unless you plan to merge Nar Phu with Annapurna Circuit trek descending through Thorung La Pass.

 Do children need to have separate permits in Nepal?

-In Nepal children below 10 years are waived with any form of permit requirement but make sure you hold legal documents of your children below 10 years.
+In Nepal, children below 10 years are waived with any form of permit requirement but make sure you hold the legal documents of your children below 10 years.
 This includes passport or travel documents etc. as officials will try to figure out to verify the age through the documents.